 Never Stop Learning

 Ask questions, watch youtube videos, and join Facebook groups.
 If you are part of a team, take advantage of learning from people who have more experience.
 Be grateful if they are kind enough to share their knowledge and time with you, but take advantage of every ounce of it.
-Find new skills to acquire and new trainings to take (use my Online Business Toolkit!).
+Find new skills to acquire and new trainings to take (use my Online Business Roadmap!).
 Read books.
 Listen to podcasts.
 SOAK IT UP.

 Participate any chance you can.
-These Facebook groups, social media platforms…they are your shot at your goal.
+Use Facebook groups, social media platforms…they are your shot at your goal.
 Ask questions.
 LISTEN to the answers and use them.
 Over the years, a habit I’ve quickly learned is to actively listen; hearing isn’t the same as listening.
 When you’re asking questions, seeking advice, or reading about things, listen to the answers.

 Just because you are new to the world of remote work doesn’t mean that you don’t have value!
 Show up with confidence in everything that you do.
 Be brave.
 Be vulnerable to put yourself out there, learn new things, and grow – and do it with confidence.
 Your clients will fall in love with your confidence, and on the other side of that spectrum – they will shy away if you are insecure, so choose confidence every single time.